karthikaH/LearningDockers/README.md

 * `docker login`
 * `docker build -t my-own-api-server .` - -t represents tag, i.e. my-own-api-server will be my image name, . checks for a DockerFile in that pwd
+* `docker run --init --rm --publish 3001:3001 my-own-api-server` - to run the built container, publish to create a hole in container to access outside in host